ferseg/git-basics/README.md

 # Git basics

-- Manejador de versiones, que se encarga de mantener un registro de todos los cambios dentro de un repositorio (Folder)
+- Control version manager for a repository
-- Un sistema distribuido
+- Distributed system
-- Repo local != repo remoto
+- Local repo != remote repo

 ## Git init
 Initializes a local git repository

 ## Git status
-Muestra el estado actual de los cambios dentro del repositorio
+Shows the un-commited changes in your repository

 ## Git add
 - Add a file to git: `git add [file-name]` it will start tracking the changes in the file